 - Dress modestly by wearing long pants and covering your shoulders.

-- Avoid sitting higher than seated monks.
+- Avoid sitting higher than seated monks or statues of Buddha.

-- Do not touch a Buddha statue and ask for permission before taking photos.
+- Do not touch a Buddha statue, and ask for permission before taking photos.
 If you do take photos, drop a small donation in the box.

-Visiting a Local's Home in Cambodia
+Visiting a Home in Cambodia

 Getting invited to someone's home for dinner may be a highlight of your trip to Cambodia.
+Don't decline and miss a great opportunity just because you aren't sure about the dos and don'ts of Cambodian etiquette!

 Follow these guidelines to make the experience even more special:

-- Remove your shoes, even if not told to do so by your host.
+- Remove your shoes even if not told to do so by your host.

 - Remove your hat while indoors.